Why I Wake Up Early in the Morning

 - Tomorrow morning when you wake up, use these extra 15 minutes to write down your 3, 6, 12-month goals.

-- The following day, use your extra 15-minutes to start to plan and strategize your how you are going to achieve your short-term and long-term goals.
+- The following day, use your extra 15-minutes to start to plan and strategize how you are going to achieve your short-term and long-term goals.

 - Use your plan and strategy to motivate you to get up and actively work on your goal.